zhoupen9/curve/README.md

 2. Automatically archive informations.
 So that users can easily search what ever they want and that search should be done in a very short time.
 3. Workflow.
 4. Realtime collaboration, such as concurrent document editing.
-5. Point-to-point instance messaging, Group messaging (conference).
+5. Point-to-point instant messaging, Group messaging (conference).

 And also, it should provides

 1. Distraction free usage.
 User should be about to focus on information they want, and ignore information they don't want.
-2. Scalability, stablity and avaliability.
+2. Scalability, stablity and availability.
 3. Accessiblity. user can access system where they wnat, wherever they want.

 After a lot of thinking, since this project may nerver been used for the worst, i decided to start with a web based application which provides
 - Post based publishing system, much like [Twitter](http://twitter.com)
-- Instance messaging provides by [Jabber](http://jabber.org) which uses [XMPP](http://xmpp.org)
+- Instant messaging provided by [Jabber](http://jabber.org) which uses [XMPP](http://xmpp.org)
 - Full-text indexer and search engine.

 Technoligies which adapted: